Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*What keyword is used to denote the "title" of a Sigma rule?*
+**Q2: What keyword is used to denote the "title" of a Sigma rule?**

-> The answer is literally in the question.
+*The answer is literally in the question.*

 <details>